shakti230/Project2018/README.md

 - Download iris data
 - import required libraries

+Some of the popular libraries used for data visualisation include the following:
+- Matplotlib
+- Seaborn
+- Pandas
+- Plotly

 #### Analysis 1 - print out iris data on screen, display without headers and comma separated

 - See project repository for python code used to run this output.